verryshadow/ExpDesign_SetRank/README.md

 ```

 ### SetRank
 For executing SetRank, it is necessary to run the create_index.py and index_data.py files.
-This can be done with the commands below:
+This can be done with the commands below.

 ```
 # TREC-BIO